maxx0498/csDAQ_AU/README.md

 # csDAQ
-*NC State Cold-Stage Data Acquisition System System*
+*NC State Cold-Stage Data Acquisition System*

 The repository contains platform independent software to operate the cold stage data acquisition system.

 ## RockPro64 Install (From Source)
 This section details how create the Armbian OS image and install drivers and dependencies to run the instrument from a [RockPro64](https://www.pine64.org/rockpro64/) single board computer.
-We recommend to boot and run the device with the 64 GB [EMMC memory module](https://pine64.com/product/64gb-emmc-module/?v=0446c16e2e66) to improved speed.
+We recommend to boot and run the device with the 64 GB [EMMC memory module](https://pine64.com/product/64gb-emmc-module/?v=0446c16e2e66) to improve speed.

 1. Download [Armbian Mainline Server Image](https://www.armbian.com/rockpro64/)
-2. Flash EMMC Chip with image e.g. with [belanaEtcher](https://www.balena.io/etcher/)
+2. Flash EMMC Chip with image e.g. with [balenaEtcher](https://www.balena.io/etcher/)
 3. Insert into RockPro64 and boot.
 Consult [Armbian Documentation](https://docs.armbian.com/) for how to setup the device.
 Create a user account (the user is coldstage in the example below).
 Connect either to monitor or keyboard or directly through Ethernet port.
 Our preferred access method is through Ethernet and ssh with X11 forwarding.

 4. Update and upgrade